Bidding combinatorial games: A motivating result and a generalization of the impartial game tree

 Next, consider a non-terminal $(G,\tilde p)$, with $p>\tb/2$.
 The strictly dominating player, here Left, bids $0$, until there is a move to a terminal position.
 By the symmetric ending condition, if one of the players can terminate the game, so can the other.
 Left goes all in and wins the last move, independently of whether she holds the marker.

-For the remainder of the proof, we consider an even total budget $\tb$ and a non-terminal game $(G,\hat{\tb/2})$.
-Suppose first that Left has a terminal move.
-Then $G$ is an \nN-position in alternating normal play, since the symmetric ending condition ensures that if the position is \nl (or \nR), then it does not have a move to a terminal position.
-Therefore, in the bidding variation, the marker holder, here Left, bids $\hat p$ and wins the last move.
+For the remainder of the proof, we consider an even total budget $\tb$ and a non-terminal game $(G,\rwhat{\tb/2})$.
+Suppose this non-terminal $G$ has a terminal move.
+Since $G$ is a symmetric ending game, both Left and Right will have a move to a terminal position.
+Thus $G$ is an \nN-position in alternating play.
+And in bidding play, Left, who holds the marker, bids $\rwhat{\tb/2}$, and wins the last move.

-Suppose next that $G$ is a non-terminal \nR- or \nP\!-position in alternating play.
+Suppose next that $G$ is a non-terminal \nr or \nP\!-position in alternating play; note that $G$ does not have a terminal move.
 We must show that Left will lose the bidding variation.
 Right, who does not have the marker, bids $0$.
-If Left bids $0$, then Left wins the move and, by definition of \nR- and \nP\!-positions, has to move to an \nR- or \nN\!-position, and Right gets the marker.
+If Left bids $0$, then Left wins the move and, by definition of \nr and \nP\!-positions, has to move to an \nr or \nN\!-position, and Right gets the marker.
 That is losing for Left, by induction.
-If Left bids $\ell > 0$, Right becomes the dominating player, and wins (by the second paragraph in the proof), because $G^L$ is non-terminal.
-Indeed, if $G^L$ were terminal, then alternating play $G\not\in \nR\cup \nP$.
+If Left bids $\tilde{\ell} > 0$, Right becomes the dominating player, and wins (by the second paragraph in the proof), because $G^L$ is non-terminal.

-Suppose next that $G$ is an \nL- or \nN-position in alternating play, for which there is no move to a terminal position.
+Suppose next that $G$ is an \nl or \nN-position in alternating play.
+If $G$ has a terminal move then Left wins by the second paragraph of the proof.
+Now let us assume $G$ does not have a terminal move.
 We must prove that Left, who holds the marker, wins.
 Left bids $0$.
-If Right passes, then he gets the marker, and Left can move to an alternating play \nL- or \nP-position, and win by induction.
-If Right bids $r>0$, then he will win the bid but Left becomes a dominating player, and so wins by using the second paragraph of the proof, since by assumption no option of $G$ is terminal. \end{proof}
+If Right also bids 0, then he gets the marker, and Left can move to an alternating play \nl or \nP-position, and win by induction.
+If Right bids $r>0$, then he will win the bid but Left becomes a dominating player, and so wins by using the second paragraph of the proof, since by assumption no option of $G$ is terminal.

+In the game $(G, \tb/2)$ Right holds the marker.
+Hence by symmetry he wins $(G, \tb/2)$ if and only if alternating play $G$ is an \nr or \nN-position. \end{proof}